 As part of your fire risk assessment, you need to identify those at risk if there is a fire.
-To do this you need to identify where you have staff or students working, wherever they are in the premises.
-You will also need to consider who else may be at risk, such as members of the public, visiting contractors etc., and where these people are likely to be found.
+To do this you need to identify where you have people working, either at permanent locations (such as workstations) or at occasional locations around the premises, and to consider who else may be at risk, such as customers, visiting contractors, etc., and where these people are likely to be found.